 When you apply to a course in a subject like fine art, graphic design, fashion design, and other hands-on disciplines at UAL, a portfolio is a very important part of your application.

 Be sure to check the Apply section of your chosen course's web page for detailed entry requirements.
 The page below will give you guidance to help you to prepare a portfolio or improve an existing one.

 What is a portfolio?

-A portfolio is a collection of your work, which shows how your skills and ideas have developed over a period of time.
+A portfolio is a collection of your work, or a 'visual diary', showing how your skills and ideas have developed over time.